Subscribe 📩 for weekly psyche-activating perspectives

 After reviewing a document on participant responsibility, expectations of leadership, and a little clarification on what this practice is and isn’t, you walk over to a group of people and ask what they do for a living.
 The thirty-something woman does marketing, the forty-something dude is a software engineer at a local startup, the kid you would have guessed is an undergrad is actually a massage therapist, and the pretty woman in her early sixties does HR for a local non-profit.

 Somehow this small group seem to be speaking normally… and yet they occasionally ask questions that take the conversation in a direction you wouldn’t have predicted.
 Instead of asking you more about where you’re from, they ask you what it’s like to be here.
 Occasionally they share what they’re feeling, the software engineer even referencing a sensation in his stomach in response to something you say.
-When you note how this is a little unusual and ask about it, the HR woman tells you, “That’s being relateful, you’re a natural”.
+When you note how this is a little unusual and ask about it, the HR woman tells you, “That’s being Relateful, you’re a natural”.
 You have no idea what she’s talking about.

 Before you have a chance to ask more, a Person-Who-Exudes-Authority (presumably the evening’s facilitator) quietly says, “If you can hear my voice, please enter your deepest meditation”, with a mischievous grin.
 The room enters into a pregnant silence with surprising quickness.